aholzel/SA_ESS_Windows/readme/README.md

 - security_log          : The Windows Security eventlogs. default: `source=WinEventLog:Security`
 - system_log            : The Windows System eventlogs. default: `source=WinEventLog:System`
 - application_log       : The Windows Application eventlogs. default: `source=WinEventLog:Application`
+- ad_domain             : The primairy Active directory domain name.

 ## Eventtypes
 - winevent_security     : The Windows Security eventlogs. default: `(index=wineventlog source="WinEventLog:Security")`
 - winevent_system       : The Windows System eventlogs. default: `(index=wineventlog source="WinEventLog:System")`
 - winevent_application  : The Windows Application eventlogs. default: `(index=wineventlog source="WinEventLog:Application")`

+## Lookups
+Because this app was build with Splunk ES in mind it uses some of the Splunk ES lookups.
+If you don't have ES create the following lookups manually:

+### administrative_identities.csv
+Fields:
+identity,prefix,nick,first,last,suffix,email,phone,managedBy,priority,bunit,category,watchlist,startDate,endDate,work_city,work_country,work_lat,work_long,cim_entity_zone

+See the [Splunk documentation](https://docs.splunk.com/Documentation/ES/latest/Admin/Formatassetoridentitylist#Identity_lookup_fields) for more info on the fields and there expected content.

+The "Interactive serviceaccount logon" dashboard needs this lookup and also expects a `interactive_no` value in the category field for accounts that are not allowed to do a interactive logon.

 # Usage
 ## Macros